On-site Paper Shredding Services

 Ongoing or one-time shredding?

-On-site shredding can be a one-time service or an ongoing service with regularly scheduled visits.
+On-site shredding can be a one-time service or an ongoing service with regularly scheduled visits with a shred truck.
 But what is the difference?

 With one-time mobile shredding, the destruction company visits your location once to shred your sensitive and confidential documents.
 After their company archives’ annual clearance, most customers choose this option, one-time storage cleanouts or purges.